The Hanging Woman: Reception

-Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "Scenic nineteenth-century Skopje forms the eerie and beautiful background for this grab bag of twisted motifs, suspect ideology, and gruesome zombies."
+Writing in The Zombie Movie Encyclopedia, Peter Dendle said, "Scenic nineteenth-century Skopje forms the eerie and beautiful background for this grab bag of twisted motifs, suspect ideology, and gruesome zombies."
+Jonathan Rigby, in his 2016 book Euro Gothic: Classics of Continental Horror Cinema, noted that "The film boasts an exciting cemetery pursuit, a brilliant seance sequence in which the dead nobleman returns, even an absurd love-making scene in which Rosi and Pia Conte revolve in space.
+But perhaps its chief charm is, unusually, its English dub track.
+Rome's veteran ADR director Nick Alexander had a whale of a time here, adapting the dialogue into a series of waggish one-liners."

 Bill Gibron of PopMatters rated it 7/10 and wrote, "While not a classic, The Hanging Woman definitely has its high points.
 It’s got some great locations, a splash of sinister finesse, more than a few ripe red herrings, and a performance by Naschy that’s not to be missed."
 Stuart Galbraith IV of DVD Talk rated it 2/5 stars and wrote, "It's tough being negative on what was obviously a labor of love for those involved with its release, but The Hanging Woman (1973), a Spanish horror-mystery featuring beefy genre heavyweight Paul Naschy in a supporting role, is a big disappointment."
 David Johnson of DVD Verdict wrote, "There are some premium bizzaro moments to be found in The Hanging Woman" and recommended it to fans of Naschy and slow-paced Hammer Films.